petertodd/replace-by-fee-tools/README.md

 This can be significantly cheaper than respending unconfirmed outputs in long transaction chains.

-Depends on the availability of the fundrawtransactin RPC call, which is currently only available in git master. (will be in Bitcoin Core v0.12.0)
+Depends on the availability of the fundrawtransaction RPC call, which is currently only available in git master. (will be in Bitcoin Core v0.12.0)